-O. KETTLE,
+O. KETTLE (Master).

-(Master)."
+1 Inclosure,

-"1 Inclosure.
+CHAPTER VII.

-CHAPTER VII--THE PEARL-POACHERS
+THE PEARL POACHERS.

-"NO, Mr. Carnforth," said Kettle; "it would be lying if I was to say I knew anything about pearl-fishing.
-I've heard of it, of course; who hasn't?
-And, for the matter of that, I've had on a diving-suit myself, and gone down and examined a ship's bottom to see if the diver that had been sent down to look at some started plates had brought up a true report.
+"NO, Mr. Carnforth," said Kettle; "it would be lying if Ivvastosay I knew anything about pearl-fishing.
+I've heard of it of course; who hasn't?
+And, for the matter of that, I've had on a diving-suit myself, and gone down and examined a ship's bottom to see if the divers that had been sent down to look at some started plates had brought up a true report.
 But I've never done more than pass through those North Australian seas.
-They tell me the pearl-fishing's worked from small luggers of some ten or fourteen tons, sailing out of Thursday Island."
+They tell me the pearl-fishing's done from small luggers of some ten or fourteen tons, sailing out of Thursday Island."

 "It is," said the big man.
-"And---"
+"And-"

 "Well, sir, you'd better get another captain.
-I'm a steamer sailor by bringing up, and on a steamer I know my business, and can do it with any other man alive.
+I'm a steamer sailor by bringing up, and on a steamer I know my business, andean do it with any other man alive.
 But you'd not find me much good on a little windjammer like a Thursday Island pearler.
 I'm a hard-up man, Mr. Carnforth, and desperately in want of a berth; I hope, too, you'll not think it undue familiarity when I say that I like you personally; but, honestly, I don't think you'd better engage me as your skipper for this trip.
 You could get a so much better man for your money."

 Carnforth laughed.
 "My dear Kettle," he said, "I don't think I ever came across a fellow with less real notion of looking after his own interests.
-As you are aware, I know your peculiar qualifications pretty thoroughly; I'm an eminently practical business man; I offer you a handsome salary with both eyes open; and yet you refuse because you are afraid of robbing me of my money."
+As you are aware, I know your peculiar qualifications pretty thoroughly; I'm an eminently practical business man: I offer you a handsome salary with both eyes open; and yet you refuse because you are afraid of robbing me of my money."